keplerlab/enhant/docs/source/developer_guides/architecture_nlp_analyzer.rst

-Architecture of nlp analyzer and how to add or subtract nlp analyzer
+Architecture nlp analyzer and how to add or subtract nlp analyzer
 =====================================================================